 Want to use February 14 as an excuse to give your teen a small gift or send your college student a care package?
 Here’s our Valentine’s Day Gift Guide with some of our favorite ideas to help you give your teen a little pick-me-up during this winter.

-Note: We are a reader-supported site and receive a small amount of compensation from purchases made though some of the links on this page which helps us to pay our writers – thanks!
+Note: We are a reader-supported site and receive a small amount of compensation from purchases made through some of the links on this page which help us pay our writers — thanks!

 Hot chocolate “bombombs” became insanely popular last fall and often difficult to find.
 We discovered this package of five from Thoughtfully Gifts.
 Just drop one in a mug, add warmed milk and watch as the yummy chocolate ball dissolve.

 Your teen can turn their shower into a spa with one of these aromatherapy tablets.
-Infused with essentials oils, they are available in lavender, eucalyptus, or orange mint.
+Infused with essential oils, they are available in lavender, eucalyptus, or orange mint.

 What a nice reminder for your college student to know that they are your person, for all of time!
 Fill this cute mug with candy or a gift card to Starbucks for a little extra Valentine’s Day treat.